ben-norton/shipwreck-linked-data-pipeline/project-docs/shipwreck-datasets.md

 ## Overview
 Shipwreck datasets offer a unique opportunity to establish linkages between multiple Linked Art classes and LUX object types in both the
 Cultural Heritage and Natural History domains.
-Linked data is a powerful tool for linking data across disciplines by interlinking resources.
-The primary criterion for selection of an external dataset was based on the theoretical relationships that can be established between the objects in the dataset and the objects in the LUX domain.
+The primary criterion for selection of shipwreck data as the proof of concept was a combination of personal interest and the diversity of potential linkages.
 Once the general type of dataset was selected, a collection of shipwreck datasets was identified (see [Dataset README](../sources/datasets/README.md) and evaluated for suitability, completeness, (perceived) quality, and consistency.
 For an overview of shipwreck semantics, see the SeaLiT ontology.